sanojlawrence/FFmpeg-Remux/README.md

 }
 ```

-## Build
-Open the project in Android Studio.

-Let Gradle sync and finish indexing.

-Select a connected device or emulator.

-Click Run.

 ## ⚙️ Usage
 🏃 Example Usage
 Below is an example of how to remux a video file using FFmpegLoader: